 Having hundreds or thousands of shareholders can slow a company down.
 When you receive a Crowd Safe you'll get the same financial outcome as a shareholder but with fewer voting and information rights.

 A convertible note is a financial instrument commonly used for investing in startups.
-Think of it as a loan that gets paid back with a stake in the company when certain events occur (e.g. the company is sold).Learn more
+Think of it as a loan which has no repayment plan, but can be converted into a stake in the company in the future.

 Unlike some convertible notes, the Crowd Safe does not have a maturity date or interest rate.
 The primary parameters of a Crowd Safe are the valuation cap and discount.
 These parameters determine how large a stake in the company you'll get when the Crowd Safe converts.Try Crowd Safe calculator